 You now understand that excessive positive thinking repressed useful emotions, causing that sinking, empty feeling inside you.

 Use this new knowledge to immediately bounce back and feel more self-assured.
 You can now discover if it’s a promotion you want, a different job, or even a new career.
 Maybe you’ll prefer to slow down and savor life.
-Have more quality time with family and friends, dedicate yourself to a hobby, like painting or writing.
+Have more quality time with family and friends, and dedicate some time to self-care.

 You alone can pave a more meaningful road forward out of the gloom.

 And, when those moments of despair do arise?
 You’ll manage those moments like a pro, confident and self-possessed, free of the positive-thinking illusion once weighing you down.

-*DISCLAIMER: the health and wellness information included here is not a substitute for or a replacement of professional medical advice, diagnosis, or treatment.
+*DISCLAIMER: the health and wellness information included here is not a substitute or a replacement for professional medical advice, diagnosis, or treatment.